arvchristos/lo-page-numbering/README.md

 2. [Apache OpenOffice Extensions](https://extensions.openoffice.org/en/project/page-numbering-addon)

 ## Implementation
-In order to get familiar with LO API we first implemented a version of the plugin in LO Basic language.
-Although this is the most documented among LO/OO compatible languages, it follows an archaic programming principle with little to none moder features.
-That is the reason that led us to port the official version in Python, using [UNO:API](https://api.libreoffice.org/) as the connection with LibreOffice.
+In order to get familiar with LO API a version of the plugin in LO Basic language was implemented.
+Although this is the most documented among LO/OO compatible languages, it follows an archaic programming approach with little to none modern features.
+That is the reason that led to the Python port for the official version of the extension.

-During the porting process, we still tested all of our next steps in the Basic module for faster communication with LO, exploiting the abstraction of Basic over Python.

-All facts and drawbacks that we came through during this implementation are documented in the Wiki, as well as the whole process of building the workflow used for a common Python add-on implementation.

-Page Numbering Addon will be released in version 0.0.1 during/after GSOC period.
+Page Numbering Addon 0.0.1 was part of the [librecust](https://github.com/eellak/gsoc2018-librecust) GSOC project, suggested by [GFOSS Open Technologies Alliance](https://gfoss.eu/home-posts/).
 Source code will, surely, be available and suggestions, improvements or bug reports will be more than welcome.
 Any updates will be distributed through the official extension manager.

+Future versions will be distributed from the official LO extension site as well as from this repository.

 ## Installation
 Each implementation (Python/LO Basic) is packaged as an extension in `.oxt` format.
 The LO Basic version has no dependencies.
 For the suggested Python version the following are applied: